2020 LAF Innovation + Leadership Symposium

 Featuring: Nicholas Jabs, Pierre Bélanger, and Hans Baumann

-The symposium is the culmination of the year-long LAF Fellowship for Innovation and Leadership, and each day features presentations from three of the Fellows.
+The symposium is the culmination of the year-long LAF Fellowship for Innovation and Leadership, and each day featured presentations from three of the Fellows.

 3:00pm Welcome + Opening Remarks